The Causes and Dangers of Deep Vein Thrombosis

 Treatment for deep vein thrombosis can include lifestyle changes or surgery.
 Some options include surgically removing the clot or placing a stent or balloon angioplasty in a vein to enlarge the opening and allow blood to flow more freely.

 Lifestyle changes can include getting exercise more regularly to promote circulation and strengthen the muscles.
-If you sit for long periods, you can elevate the arms and legs, or you can get up periodically to take small walks around the room or even around the building.
+If you sit for long periods, you can elevate the arms and legs or get up periodically to take short walks around the room or the building.
 You can also wear compression stockings that help promote circulation.

 Talk with your doctor if you have any symptoms or if you have any of the risks for DVT.
 Some cases have no symptoms, so you don’t know you have it until you are dealing with a more serious problem.